Stephane Morera

 This isn't a "future trend" conversation.
 It's already happening.

 Google AI Overviews now appears on a significant portion of searches in the US.
-ChatGPT has over 300 million weekly active users.
+ChatGPT has hundreds of millions of weekly active users.
 Perplexity is gaining serious traction as a research tool for professionals and consumers alike.
-More people are using these tools as their first stop — not Google.
+More people are using these tools as their first stop, not Google.

 If you're invisible to AI, you're invisible to that search, full stop.